-Summer Squash: zucchini, crookneck, and straight-neck (harvested in the summer before they reach maturity).
+Summer Squash Varieties: zucchini, crookneck, and straight-neck (harvested in the summer before they reach maturity).

-Winter Squash: pumpkins, butternut, spaghetti, and acorn squash (harvested in the autumn months after they reach maturity).
+Winter Squash Varieties: pumpkins, butternut, acorn, and spaghetti squash (harvested in the autumn months after they reach maturity).

 pH level for Squash: 5.5-6.8

 Summer squash needs good soil, if you use good organic compost and mulch you should be fine.
+Some gardeners like to add clean manure.
 I use 2 cups of 16-16-8 fertilizer per 50 square feet of garden.

 Blossom End Rot/Vine Borer

 Inconsistent watering may cause blossom end rot.
 If they don’t get enough water then a calcium deficiency may occur.
-If the plants suddenly die, it may be the vine borer.
+If the plants suddenly die, it may be the vine borer mentioned above attacking your squash vines.
 Keep an eye on the main center section of the plants.
-The vine borer eats through the stock and you will see sawdust like crumbs.
-They fly in the day and are black and red with dark wings.
+The vine borer eats through the stock and you will see sawdust-like crumbs.
+They fly during the day and are black and red with dark wings.

 Lack Of Water